 – The themes or topics to be covered

 – The audience who’ll be reading their content

-– Providing some useful research links or existing assets which may help them
+– Providing some useful research links or existing assets that may help them

 Provide as much information as possible to your content writers because this will save time and make everyone’s job easier.

 Don’t forget, contents are the assets you produce.
-You should be able to leverage it to create atleast 5-6 more pieces.
-For example, a simple ebook can be transformed to a slide share presentation, an infographic, an image for social media, using quotes you can prepare for tweets, a blog post etc. The other important way is using Webinars to repurpose the content that can cover a wide range of topics.
+You should be able to leverage it to create at least 5-6 more pieces.
+For example, a simple ebook can be transformed into a slide share presentation, an infographic, an image for social media, using quotes you can prepare for tweets, a blog post, etc. The other important way is using Webinars to repurpose the content that can cover a wide range of topics.

 So, instead of utilizing a single content for one use, repurpose the contents and save time.
 Just imagine, you have 4 e-books; that’s something around 20-25 pieces of content just sitting there waiting to be produced.

 Fortunately, there are many tools available in the market that help you simplify and accelerate your editorial process.
 Exchanging emails back and forth when an asset requires multiple rewrites is highly time-consuming.
 But yes, it’s important that you don’t get trapped in these tools.
 Use them only when required.
 Sometimes, a simple spreadsheet may do magic for you.

 Let’s have a look at the tools you can use in your editorial process that can be time-savers: